ldong/cs4911/README.md

 <UML Diagram>
 ![alt tag](http://oi59.tinypic.com/ac742d.jpg)

-Note: The "humor: HumorContent" field was accidentally left out of the above UML diagram.
+Note: The Rating table also has a "humor: HumorContent" field that was accidentally left out of the above UML diagram.

 ### User Interface
 The UI for this project is fairly simple.
 There's only one main page that users will see.
 It follows a few common